raspberrypilearning/build-crumble-motor-buggy/en/step_7.md

-## Challenge: There and back again
+## Challenge: send your buggy 'there and back again'

-Code your Crumble motor robot buggy to start off in a set place, go forward about 30cm turn around and come back to the starting position.
+Code your Crumble motor robot buggy to start off in a set place, go forwards about 30cm, then turn around and come back to the starting position.

-Sounds easy but getting the right timing and speed to turn around 180° might be trickier that you think.
+This might sound easy, but it can be difficult to get the right timing and speed to turn around 180°.
 You might also find that your buggy does not drive quite as straight as you would like.

 --- no-print ---